TengMCing/PhD/Thesis/03-chap3.pdf.md

 Deep learning models are in general very sensitive to the input data.
 The quality and relevance of the input data greatly influence the model's capacity to generate insightful and meaningful results.
 There are several designs of the input format that can be considered.

 A straightforward architecture of the input layer involves feeding a vector of residuals along with a vector of fitted values, essentially providing all the necessary information for creating a residuals vs fitted values plot.
-However, a drawback of this method is the dynamic input size, which changes based on the number of observations.
+However, a drawback of this method is the variable input size, which changes based on the number of observations.
 For modern computer vision models implemented in mainstream software like TensorFlow [@abadi2016tensorflow], the input shape is typically fixed.
 One solution is to pad the input vectors with leading or trailing zeros when the input tensor expects longer vectors, but it may fail if the input vector surpasses the designed length.

 Another strategy is to summarize the residuals and fitted values separately using histograms and utilize the counts as the input.
 By controlling the number of bins in the histograms, it becomes possible to provide fixed-length input vectors.
 Still, since histograms only capture the marginal distribution of residuals and fitted values respectively, they can not be used to differentiate visual patterns with same marginal distributions but different joint distributions.